 - There are 128 Partition Entries (NumberOfPartitionEntries), each having size of 128 bytes (SizeOfPartitionEntry)

 The reason of first usable LBA being 34 is simple.
-LBA 0 is Protective MBR (PMBR), LBA 1 is GPT Header and the required space for partition entries are:
+LBA 0 is Protective MBR, LBA 1 is GPT Header and the required space for partition entries are:

-So 1 + 1 + 32 = 34 sectors are needed to store all GPT information, so first usable LBA can be minimum 34.
-As you might realize, these numbers change if the logical sector size is not 512 bytes.
+So 1 + 1 + 32 = 34 blocks are needed to store all GPT information, so first usable LBA can be minimum 34.
+As you might realize, these numbers change if the logical sector size (LBA block size) is not 512 bytes.

-A logical sector size of 4K is possible now and it is called Advanced Format.
-For example you can see at the [WD Red Hard Drive Specs](http://products.wdc.com/library/SpecSheet/ENG/2879-800002.pdf), Advanced Format is supported.
+For example: a logical sector size of 4K is possible now and it is called Advanced Format.
+For example you can see at the [WD Red Hard Drive Specs](http://products.wdc.com/library/SpecSheet/ENG/2879-800002.pdf), it supports Advanced Format.
 As an example, lets calculate above for a logical block size of 4K.
 So LBA 0 is MBR.
 LBA 1 is GPT Header.
 128 partition * 128 bytes/partition / 4096 bytes/block = 4 blocks So required blocks are 1+1+4 = 6.
 So in this case FirstUsableLBA would be 6 instead of 34.